 Deciduous forests are in Köppen's C climate category.
 The corresponding biome is the Deciduous Forest, or Temperate Forest biome.
-The latitude range is anywhere from 23 ° north to 38 ° south.
+Such forests occur between approximately 25 ° and 50 ° latitude in both hemispheres.

 One thing that is interesting about this biome and its climate is that it has four distinct seasons; spring, summer, autumn, and winter.
 Most deciduous forests have mild summers averaging about 70 °F. Summer months usually begin in early June and end in late August.
 Winter months don't begin until December.
 Winter temperatures are fairly cool with an average temperature of a little below freezing.
 Almost all of the world's deciduous forest is located by an ocean.
 The ocean and the wind are two big factors of why the temperature and climate change so much in this biome.